The Mercury, Gemini and Apollo astronauts looked out the window after takeoff and saw the aquamarine Bahama Banks.

 That’s exactly what I was doing now from the airplane window seat I grabbed ahead of my friends, Ed, Bill and Jerry.

 We were fifteen years old and on our first surf adventure.

-Two years earlier, the surfing bug bit me extra hard.
+Two years earlier, the surfing bug bit us extra hard.

-The instant the wave picked me up and the board rushed forward, I was hooked.
-From that moment I planned to spend everyday having this much fun.
+The instant that first wave picked us up and the board rushed forward, we were hooked.

-The problem, however, was that I lived in South Florida a place where the ocean turned waveless every summer.
+The problem, however, was that we lived in South Florida– a place where the ocean turned waveless every summer.

-Summer surf travel was going to be a necessary part of this new life and so research began for a cheap adventure–one not to far from home, but with the chance of surfable summer waves.
+Summer surf travel was going to be a necessity and so research began for a cheap adventure–one not to far from home, but with the chance of surfable summer waves.

-A fishing chart showed our dilemma, the Bahama Islands stood between West Palm Beach and the open Atlantic–blocking all incoming waves from the east.
+A fishing chart illustrated our dilemma: the Bahama Islands stood between West Palm Beach and the open Atlantic–blocking all incoming waves from the east.

-But the same chart showed that those outermost Bahama Islands had reefs, bays and beaches facing and ocean that stretched all the way to Africa.
-I dream that each of these islands harbored a hidden gem of a surfing wave.
+But the same chart showed that those outermost Bahama Islands had reefs, bays and beaches facing open ocean that stretched all the way to Africa!
+I dreamed that each of these islands harbored a hidden gem of a surfing wave.